dmiz6393/diabetes_a1c/README.md

 The Decision Tree Classifier gave us a sensitivity of 0.3652 and specificity of 0.7237.
 Using gridsearch, our best score on the testing set was .57.
 In a healthcare setting, usually you want to optimize for sensitivity.
 Here, our specificity score (optimizing for true negatives) is much higher than our sensitivity score (optimizing for true positives).
 We would rather tell a patient who is controlled that they are not as opposed to telling a patient they are controlled when they are not.

 ### Random Forest Classifier

+In a healthcare setting, usually you want to optimize for sensitivity.
+Here, our specificity score (optimizing for true negatives) is much higher than our sensitivity score (optimizing for true positives).
+We would rather tell a patient who is controlled that they are not as opposed to telling a patient they are controlled when they are not.
 With Random Forest Classifier, we will attempt to optimize for sensitivity using Kevin Arvai's post and code on how to optimize for sensitivity: https://towardsdatascience.com/fine-tuning-a-classifier-in-scikit-learn-66e048c21e65.
 Kevin talks about two ways to optimize for sensitivity, we use the first he mentions in the post: GridSearchCV to tune your model by searching for the best hyperparameters and keeping the classifier with the highest recall score.
 Using this, we still end up with an accuracy score close to baseline and a recall score of .209.

 ### Natural Language Processing on summary text for patient visits